jwmullally/dracut-iscsi-target/README.md

   - (wireshark suggests they are being added in order reported by target)
 - Remove need for specifying `$dracut_iscsi_target_boot_prefix`
 - Sort "iSCSI Target" entry under Fedora entries in bootloader menu
+- Add UEFI boot to the generated ISO

 ## Developing